rsarendus/vecmath/README.md

 The library currently offers the following types:

-- **Value** - a single value (1-dimensional vector)
 - **Vector2**, **Vector3** and **Vector4** - 2, 3 and 4-dimensional vectors
 - **Matrix2x2**, **Matrix3x3** and **Matrix4x4** - 2x2, 3x3 and 4x4 matrices
 - **Quaternion** - a representation of spatial rotation

 Each type is exposed via **Accessible**, **Mutable** and **AccessibleAndMutable** interfaces that enable read-only, write-only and read-write operations to be performed on the objects they represent.

-The library also provides concrete implementations of each type (excluding *Value*) in both mutable and immutable variety.
+The library also provides concrete implementations of each type in both mutable and immutable variety.

 ### Naming Conventions and Notations